mrymsadeghi/AMBIA/README.md

 [How to modify the code of AMBIA](https://www.example.com)

 ## Publication
-Sadeghi, Maryam, et al. "Localization and Registration of 2D Histological Mouse Brain Images in 3D Atlas Space."
+- Sadeghi, Maryam, et al. "Localization and Registration of 2D Histological Mouse Brain Images in 3D Atlas Space."
 Neuroinformatics (2023): 1-16. https://link.springer.com/article/10.1007/s12021-023-09632-8

-Sadeghi, M., Neto, P., Ramos-Prats, A., Castaldi, F., Paradiso, E., Mahmoodian, N., ... & Goebel, G. (2022, April).
-Automatic 2D to 3D localization of histological mouse brain sections in the reference atlas using deep learning.
+- Sadeghi, Maryam et al. "Automatic 2D to 3D localization of histological mouse brain sections in the reference atlas using deep learning".
 In Medical Imaging 2022: Image Processing (Vol. 12032, pp. 718-724).
 SPIE https://doi.org/10.1117/12.2604231

 ## Other resources